HackyDev/vibrotactile-stimulator/README.md

 Please note that this device was built by a hobbyist for personal use only and has not been tested to meet any safety standards or requirements.
 The code running on the controller may also contain bugs.

+The repository will be updated with more information in the future.
+If you find it helpful for your own projects, please consider starring the repository as it can assist me in attracting potential employers.
+You can contact me at hackydev@gmail.com

 ![vibrotactile stimulation device](/images/device.jpg?raw=true)

 ## Settings